Summertime (1955 film): Critical reception

 A reviewer for Variety wrote that the film "stacks up as promising entertainment - with some reservations.
 There is a lack of cohesion and some abruptness in plot transition without a too-clear buildup.
-Lesser characterizations, too, are on the sketchy side. ...
-Rossano Brazzi ... scores a triumph of charm and reserve.
-Hepburn turns in a feverish acting chore of proud loneliness."
-Pauline Kael praised Hepburn's performance in the film, deeming her "probably the greatest actress of the sound era."
+Lesser characterizations, too, are on the sketchy side.
+Rossano Brazzi scores a triumph of charm and reserve.
+Hepburn turns in a feverish acting chore of proud loneliness.

+Rossano lately revealed that he used to have a serious crush on his costar, Katharine Hepburn, and confessed it to her.
+She gifted him with a painting of him, realized by herself.

+" Pauline Kael praised Hepburn's performance in the film, deeming her "probably the greatest actress of the sound era."

 In the 21st-century, Laura Bushell of Channel 4 rated the film four out of five stars and commented, "Hepburn made a career out of playing vibrant heroines with a vulnerable side and it's her portrayal of Jane's insecurity and loneliness that give the film its substance. ...
 Summertimes notions of dating etiquette and holiday romance have dated greatly ... but as a coming-of-age story it remains touching.
 As a showcase for Katharine Hepburn, it is superb."